sammyj11/Knowledgebase-SV_modified/notes/find.md

   - [path]:  The directory where the search will be started

   - [expression]: Filter criteria

+  - when using `-name -iname` as criteria * is supported for wildcard

 - `find /home/user -name "example.txt"` find a file with following name in /home/user directory